bestia-dev-archived/mem1_electron/README.md

 The cards grid is only 4x4.

-#How to install Electron on Windows
+# How to install Electron on Windows
-1. install nodejs 11 the latest version.
-It will install also npm.
+1. install Nodejs 11 - the latest version.
+It will also install npm - the packet manager.
-It didn't work for me with the version 10.
+It didn't work correctly for me with Nodejs version 10.
+I don't know why.
 [https://nodejs.org/en/](https://nodejs.org/en/)

 2. Install electron
 ```
 npm i -D electron@latest
 ```
-3. Clone mem1_electron example.
+3. Clone mem1_electron code example.
 It will create a new folder.
 ```
 git clone https://github.com/LucianoBestia/mem1_electron
 ```
 4. move to the new folder
 ```
-cd electron-quick-start
+cd mem1_electron
 ```
 5. Install all needed referenced libraries
 ```
 npm install
 ```
 6. build and start the new electron application
 ```
 npm start
 ```

+I hope it will work for you as it did for me.